 If you keep the following in mind, you will be in a better position to assess this type of "free" offer, and to protect yourself from unethical partner sites:

-Nobody Is Going To Give You Valuable Merchandise For Free - The cliche is, there's no such thing as a free lunch.
-Well, there's also no such thing as a free Gameboy, a free digital camera, or a free portable computer.
+The cliché is, there's no such thing as a free lunch.
+Well, there's also no such thing as a free iPad, a free digital camera, or a free portable computer.
 Legitimate survey companies will likely require hours of work from you before they will offer you a significant incentive.

 It may seem to be relatively cheap and easy to register for a "free sample" item through a partner site, upon being told "you pay only for shipping".
 Sure, the shipping price is excessive, but what's $6 or $7 when you're going to get an expensive gift after you sign up for three or four offers, right?

 A true survey seeks to find out consumer information for the benefit of a particular client, or which can be compiled into reports which can be sold to a variety of clients.
 A "survey" which consists of nothing but product pitches, asking if they appeal to you, has only one purpose: to sell you those products.
 This is the online equivalent of the "free vacation" where you are hounded from the moment you arrive to purchase a time share.

 There is a substantial chance that you will either give up part way through the "survey", perhaps after signing up for some offers, or will simply be cheated by these companies such that you do not receive your gift.
 After all, that's far more profitable for them than keeping their promise to you - and what are you really going to do about it?